atkirtland/awesome-computational-geometry/README.md

 - [Washington University in St. Louis](http://www.cs.wustl.edu/~taoju/cse546/) - A course taught by Tao Ju in 2017.
 - [The University of Maryland](http://www.cs.umd.edu/~mount/754/) - A course taught by Dave Mount in 2002.
 - [UC Santa Barbara](https://sites.cs.ucsb.edu/~suri/cs235/235.html) - A course taught by Subhash Suri in 2021.
-- [UIUC](https://jeffe.cs.illinois.edu/teaching/compgeom/) - CS 498 TC as taught by Jeff Erickson in 2022.
+- [UIUC](https://jeffe.cs.illinois.edu/teaching/compgeom/) - A course taught by Jeff Erickson in 2022.
 - [UC Berkeley](https://people.eecs.berkeley.edu/~jrs/274/) - A course taught by Jonathan Shewchuk in 2019.
 - [Tufts](http://www.cs.tufts.edu/comp/163/) - A course taught by Diane Souvaine in 2022.
 - [KIT](https://i11www.iti.kit.edu/teaching/sommer2018/compgeom/index) - A course taught by Tamara Mchedlidze and Chih-Hung Liu in 2018.